Seetha-git13/calender-app/README.md

 ## Angular Calendar App

-A simple calendar application with event management, built using Angular 20 (standalone components).
+A full-stack calendar application with conflict detection and smart time suggestion, built with Angular 20 (standalone) and Node.js/Express.
 No external calendar plugins.
 Events are stored in `localStorage`.

 This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.2.